rukaiah-edhah/rukaiah-edhah/README.md

 </p>

 <p align="center">
   Aspiring Project Manager and Software Engineer enthusiastic about transforming ideas into impactful projects.
-Previously built a brand and sold products on Amazon, gaining invaluable entrepreneurial insights.
-Passionate about continuous self-improvement, you'll often find me immersed in the latest self-improvement reads and courses, meditating for a moment of zen, or hitting the gym for a good workout.
+I previously built a brand and sold products on Amazon, which provided me with invaluable entrepreneurial insights.
+I am passionate about continuous self-development, and you’ll often find me immersed in the latest self-improvement books and courses, meditating for a moment of zen, or hitting the gym for a good workout.
 </p>

 <p align="center">